jembi/openhim-docs/versioned_docs/version-5.2.x/getting-started/prerequisites.md

 The below method of spinning up the OpenHIM makes use of [Docker containers](https://www.docker.com/resources/what-container) that allows for easier deployments of the OpenHIM

 We will need to install some software that will allow us to spin up the OpenHIM with ease.
-We will using [Docker](https://www.docker.com/) which is a container management service to create our OpenHIM instance.
+We will be using [Docker](https://www.docker.com/) which is a container management service to create our OpenHIM instance.

 ## Install Docker

 Docker is the engine that will be running our entire local OpenHIM instance by using the publicly available OpenHIM core and console images.
-To install Docker please follow the relevant steps based on your operating system you are using as described in the below link
+To install Docker please follow the relevant steps based on the operating system you are using as described in the below link

 To [install Docker](https://docs.docker.com/install/) please follow the relevant steps as described within the install documentation